Overview

 source_url | String | Full URL of a citation source found in AI responses.
 Use to analyze which web properties appear most in AI answers. | — | Many to many |

-source_type | String (Enum) | Classification of a citation source.
-Values: Brand, Competitor, Other (third-party in the Scrunch UI) | — | Many to many |
+source_type | String (Enum) | Ownership classification of a citation source.
+Values: brand, competitor, other (third-party in the Scrunch UI).
+Equivalent to owner and retained for backward compatibility — new integrations should prefer owner. | — | Many to many |

 persona_id | Number | Unique identifier for the persona associated with the prompt | — | One to many |